Skip to content

 Student Experience

 Students in the MAT program initially engage in coursework that allows them to develop the pedagogical knowledge required to effectively teach all students.
 Coursework is infused with relevant fieldwork experiences, whereby candidates engage with students in classrooms and put their coursework learning into practice.
 This culminates in a full student teaching experience.
-After student teaching, candidates engage in coursework that results in eligibility for an advanced license.
+After student teaching, candidates may choose to engage in coursework that results in eligibility for an advanced license.

 Health Leadership Highlights

-• Students in the MAT program can specialize in Elementary Education, Special Education, Middle School/High School content areas, Second Languages, or Art.
+• Students in the MAT program can specialize in Elementary Education, Special Education: General Curriculum, Middle School/High School content areas, Second Languages, or Art.
 With a focus on developing teachers who will lead in their schools from a student-centered, constructivist lens, teachers learn the effects of physical and social-emotional health on the development of healthy communities.
 A focus on Education as one of the five Social Determinants of Health is emphasized throughout the program.

 Jobs and Outcomes